 There are increased risks during pregnancy for women with HHT, such as a slight increased risk of a major bleed or a stroke.
-Tell your midwife or GP if you have HHT in your family and you become pregnant.
+Tell a midwife or GP if you have HHT in your family and you become pregnant.

 If you have regular nosebleeds you will probably lose a lot of iron through this loss of blood, especially if you also bleed from telangiectasia in the gut.

-It's important to replace the lost iron with iron supplements.
+It may be necessary to replace the lost iron with iron supplements.
 Dietary changes alone may not be enough.

 Treatment of nosebleeds

 People with severe nosebleeds may need emergency nasal packing, where the nose is packed with ribbon gauze or a special nasal sponge.